AdaCore/aws/docs/source/using_aws.rst

   .. index:: Error_Log_Filename_Prefix

-  This is to set the filename prefix for the log file.
-By default the log filename prefix is the program name (without extension) followed by "_error".
+  This is to set the filename prefix for the error log file.
+By default the error log filename prefix is the program name (without extension) followed by "_error".

 *Error_Log_Split_Mode [None/Each_Run/Daily/Monthly]*